 Q: My toddler is allergic to eggs.
 Will they outgrow it?

 A: Most likely yes!
-About 70% of children outgrow egg allergy by school age.
+Most children outgrow egg allergy — roughly half by age 2-3 and around 80% by school age.
 Your allergist can do periodic testing to check.
 Some children can tolerate baked eggs (in cakes) before whole eggs.

 Q: How do I know if an egg is fresh?